Is there Uber in Cuba? A bright yellow classic American car taxi driving along the Havana Malecon

 During the daytime and evening, it is easy to hail a taxi in the most touristy areas of Havana, like the outskirts of the Old City, Parque Central, and the Vedado.

-However, during off-hours, after midnight and in the early morning, it might be hard to hail a taxi in the streets of Havana.
+However, during off hours, after midnight, and in the early morning, it might be hard to find a taxi in the streets of Havana.
 Also, outside the tourist track, it is not always super easy to find a taxi (that is available) when you want it.

 So, if you, as a tourist, can not find a taxi on the street in the tourist zones, ask your hotel staff or casa host if they can get one for you.